 As a bonus for some drinkers, many gluten-free beers are also vegan friendly.
 BrewDog’s Vagabond is the well-known option but here are some alternatives.

-Upvote your favourite gluten-free beer to send it up our ranking.
+Upvote your best gluten-free beer to send it up our ranking.

 Best gluten-free beers